Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Related Works

 To increase payload capacity, the common strategies are either deploying a more powerful robot or utilizing a team of robots.
 The latter approach not only increases redundancy and provides the potential for fault tolerance, but also brings in specialized capabilities that enhance the team's resilience and performance compared to a single robot.
 However, employing a team of robots demands effective coordination and collaboration across estimation, planning, and control levels.

-While multiple robot-human interactions with teleoperation via haptic devices~\cite{SieberIROS2015} or mixed reality glasses~\cite{Yashin_Trinitatova_Agishev_Ibrahimov_Tsetserukou_2019,Sachidanandam_Honarvar_Diaz-Mercado_2022} is a widely explored research topic, physical human-multi-robot cooperative manipulation with pHRI remains mostly underexplored~\cite{Elwin_Strong_Freeman_Lynch_2023}.
-Recently, a handful of works start to research on direct physical interaction between a human and multiple ground robots to cooperatively manipulate or transport an object~\cite{Elwin_Strong_Freeman_Lynch_2023,Sirintuna_Ozdamar_Ajoudani_2023,Carey_Werfel_2022}.
+While multiple robot-human interactions with teleoperation via haptic devices~\cite{SieberIROS2015} or mixed reality glasses~\cite{Yashin_Trinitatova_Agishev_Ibrahimov_Tsetserukou_2019,Sachidanandam_Honarvar_Diaz-Mercado_2022} is a widely explored research topic, physical human-multi-robot cooperative manipulation remains mostly underexplored~\cite{Elwin_Strong_Freeman_Lynch_2023}.
+Recently, a handful of works started to research on direct physical interaction between a human and multiple ground robots to cooperatively manipulate or transport an object~\cite{Elwin_Strong_Freeman_Lynch_2023,Sirintuna_Ozdamar_Ajoudani_2023,Carey_Werfel_2022}.
 In~\cite{Carey_Werfel_2022}, the authors demonstrate that $4$ omnidirectional ground robots with robot arms can physically collaborate with a human using their proposed force-mediated controller but only simulation results were presented.
 In~\cite{Elwin_Strong_Freeman_Lynch_2023}, the authors design an omni-robot system that can lift payloads.
 Then the multiple proposed omni-robots can collaborate with humans to manipulate objects toward desired locations.
 In~\cite{Sirintuna_Ozdamar_Ajoudani_2023}, the authors use two robot arms with omnidirectional wheeled base to physically collaborate with a human to manipulate over-size objects.
 They introduce an admittance control module on both ground robots to adapt the human motion as the human leads the manipulation.
-However, since the system dynamics for aerial robots are inherently different from ground robots, the established dynamics models and corresponding control methods for ground robots cannot be directly translated to aerial robots.
+However, the system dynamics for aerial robots are inherently different from ground robots as aerial robots move in 3D.
+Hence, the established dynamics models and corresponding control methods for ground robots cannot be directly translated to aerial robots.
+Moreover, for the SWAP-constrained aerial robots, designing a lightweight, computationally efficient sensing strategy is also essential.